 - Created a dedicated microsite; “Mapping Change,” a digital tour of the Bay Area highlighting locations pivotal to the region’s history; and a suite of videos including an animated series based on the personal reflections of SFF CEO Fred Blackwell

-The number of new visitors to SFF’s website increased nearly 25% year over year as a result of the microsite’s launch, and SFF’s follower count on TikTok increased by 275% during the campaign’s first week.
-The campaign is a 2023 finalist in PR Daily’s Non-Profit Communications Awards in the marketing campaign category.
+The number of new visitors to SFF’s website increased nearly 25% year over year in the first quarter as a result of the microsite’s launch, and SFF’s follower count on TikTok increased by 275% during the campaign’s first week.
+The campaign received an honorable mention from the 2023 PR Daily’s Non-Profit Communications Awards in the marketing campaign category.

 In 1948, on the heels of World War II, three individuals had an idea: to create a different kind of philanthropic organization focused on serving the San Francisco Bay Area.
 Today, SFF is one of the United States’ largest community foundations.
 With its 75th anniversary coming up in 2023, the foundation wanted to use the milestone as an opportunity to promote its impact in the region, reach a broader donor audience and deepen staff engagement.